-The University of Tulsa offers both its J.D. and LL.M. students a wide variety of courses related to Indian law, designed to give you a firm grounding in the three aspects of Indian law: tribal law, federal Indian law, and the international law relating to indigenous peoples.
+The University of Tulsa College of Law offers both JD and LLM students a wide variety of courses related to Indian law, designed to give a firm grounding in the three aspects of Indian law: tribal law, federal Indian law, and the international law relating to indigenous peoples.
 The number and variety of classes gives students unparalleled options in designing their course of study.

 We have included below the full course descriptions for all the specialized Indian law courses, as well as a listing of the related law and related non-law courses.